 A read or write takes place when the TAP controller enters UPDATE-DR state.
+Refer to the IEEE 1149.1 for more details on JTAG operations.

 - The address of the Debug Comms Control Register is 0x04. - The address of the Debug Comms Data Register is 0x05.

-The Debug Comms Control Register is read-only and allows synchronized handshaking between the processor and the debugger.

-- Bit 1 (W): Denotes whether the programmer can read a data through the Debug Comms Data Register.
+The Debug Comms Control Register is read-only and allows synchronized handshaking between the processor and the debugger. - Bit 1 (W): Denotes whether the programmer can read a data through the Debug Comms Data Register.
 If the device is busy W = 0, then the programmer must poll until W = 1. - Bit 0 (R): Denotes whether the programmer can send data from the Debug Comms Data Register.
 If R = 1, data previously placed there through the scan chain has not been collected by the device and so the programmer must wait.